argentsea/docfx/tutorials/quickstarts/configuration.md

 Create a new folder call “SQL” in your project.
 In that folder, create a new file named “GetSubscriber.psql”.
 In Visual Studio, open the file properties and ensure the *Build Action* attribute is set to “None” and the *Copy to Output Directory* attribute is set to “Copy if newer”.

-In the simple [QuickStart query](https://github.com/argentsea/quickstarts/blob/master/QuickStart1.Pg/QuickStart1.Pg/Sql/GetCustomer.psql), the function looks like this:
+In the simple [QuickStart query](https://github.com/argentsea/quickstarts/blob/master/QuickStart1.Pg/QuickStart1.Pg/Sql/GetCustomer.psql), the statement looks like this:

 ```SQL
 SELECT subscribers.subid, subscribers.subname, subscribers.enddate